pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdatagovernancepap/README.md

 > This image inherits, and can use, Environment Variables from [pingidentity/pingbase](https://devops.pingidentity.com/docker-images/pingbase/)
 - `pingidentity/pingdatacommon` - Common Ping files (i.e. hook scripts)
 - `pingidentity/pingdownloader` - Used to download product bits

-## Introducing PingAuthorize™
-Starting with the 8.3 release, PingDataGovernance has been renamed to PingAuthorize.
-Customers are increasingly applying the product to general, externalized, and dynamic authorization use cases, beyond the original privacy and data protection use cases of PingDataGovernance, and Ping Identity has updated the name to reflect the growing trend and application of Dynamic Authorization.

-Please click [here](https://hub.docker.com/r/pingidentity/pingauthorizepap) to view the PingAuthorize PAP Docker Image

 ## Environment Variables